vananh30/kafka_cassandra_bigdata_project/README.md

 ```bash
 $ docker exec -it cassandra bash
 ```
-Once loged in, bring up cqlsh with this command and query twitterdata and weatherreport tables like this:
+Once loged in, bring up cqlsh with this command and query fakerdata, wikipediadata and weatherreport tables like this:
 ```bash
 $ cqlsh --cqlversion=3.4.4 127.0.0.1 #make sure you use the correct cqlversion